Trivia for 12 Strong

 - Second collaboration on real-life events among Thad Luckinbill, Kenneth Miller and Geoff Stults, the first being Only the Brave (2017), about the Granite Mountain Hotshots who died in a forest fire.

-- This is the second time William Fichter has played a member of Delta Force.
-He played a composite character in Black Hawk Down (2001) and plays Col. John Mulholland here.
-Mulholland, then a major, was a staff officer in Delta Force at the time of the actual battle in Mogadishu that inspired Mark Bowden's book and the movie.
+- This is the second time William Fichtner has played a member of Delta Force.
+He played a composite character, SFC Jeff Sanderson, in Ridley Scott's Black Hawk Down (2001) and plays COL John Mulholland here.
+Mulholland himself was a staff officer in Delta Force at the time of the 1993 battle in Mogadishu that inspired Mark Bowden's book and the movie.

 - "Dostum", the last name of the Uzbek general, means "my best friend" in Uzbek and many other Turkic and Indo-European languages.